alxiang/docs/setup_ubuntu.md

 yarn shell
 ```

-- Build the workspace with
+- Then within a container, build the workspace with

 ```
 catkin_make
 ```

+The default nodes can then be launched by running `tmuxinator` in the `sim_ws` folder.